 Introduction

 Rust is a systems programming language that aims to provide memory safety, concurrency, and performance.
 It was designed to prevent common issues like buffer overflows, null-pointer dereferences, and use-after-free vulnerabilities.
-By doing so, Rust brings security and safety to a whole new level, making it a perfect choice for security-minded hackers.
+By doing so, Rust brings security and safety to a new level, making it a perfect choice for security-minded hackers.

-Originally developed by Graydon Hoare at Mozilla Research, Rust has gained significant traction since its first stable release in 2015.
+Initially developed by Graydon Hoare at Mozilla Research, Rust has gained significant traction since its first stable release in 2015.
 With a strong focus on performance, reliability, and productivity, Rust has been used in various projects, including operating systems, web browsers, game engines, and more.

 But enough with the history lesson; let’s get our hands dirty with some Rust code!